hyosung11/Launch-School/Courses/journal.md

 ## 20220507 토요일

 09:44 It's just going to take some time, a little bit of time to pass this assessment and move on in the curriculum.
 That's okay.

+## 20220508 일요일

+  10:36 It's Mother's Day and I can feel the buzz of too much coffee too soon on an empty stomach.
+I spent the morning fixing the leak of the kitchen faucet successfully.
+I want to study in the car to Easton, PA.